embecosm/dcEmb/README.md

 WIP

 # Manual and Documentation
 Documentation is provided with doxygen and sphinx.
+Online versions of documentation can be found [here](https://embecosm.github.io/dcEmb_docs/), though is currently not as nicely rendered.
 To build the Doxygen documentation in ubuntu, run (from the root directory):

     doxygen /doc/Doxyfile.in